 If parking near the falls isn't successful, there's generally some parking space at Curry Village (signpost V22 in the eastern end of the valley).
 Then, you can take the shuttle bus towards Yosemite Lodge.

-The Yosemite Road Guide says the wheelchair-friendly pedestrian path is by signpost V3 (or is it V4?), but I don't remember if that signpost is still there.
+The Yosemite Road Guide says the wheelchair-friendly pedestrian path is by signpost V3 (or is it V4?), but I don't remember if that signpost is still there as this area has seen quite a transformation over the years to alleviate the crowds and traffic congestion.

 We definitely had to be in pretty good shape in order to experience the waterfall in this manner!
 Just the fact that it was a long and tiring hike with some serious elevation gain made us appreciate just how tall this waterfall really was!